dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-requireJS.md

 # JavaScript Hello World Sample - RequireJS

 [RequireJS](https://requirejs.org/) is a JavaScript file and module loader.
-In this article, we will take a look at how to use the Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") with RequireJS as show in the code:
+In this article, we will take a look at how to use the Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") with RequireJS as shown in the code:

 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/master/1.hello-world/11.read-video-requirejs.html">Read Barcodes from Camera - RequireJS - Source Code</a>